California groundwater authority promotes water conservation

 During the development of the required annual report, basin conditions are evaluated at least annually.
 However, groundwater levels have generally dropped since 2020 according to a report submitted in April, 2022.

-“Since 2015, land subsidence has occurred in various areas, but most prominent(ly) between Orland and Artois with up to -1.5 feet (-45.7 cm) of vertical displacement.
-It is unclear how much of this subsidence is permanent,” according to Glenn Groundwater Authority officials.
+“Since 2015 subsidence has occurred in various areas, but most prominent(ly) between Orland and Artois with up to -1.5 feet (-45.7 cm) of vertical displacement.
+It is unclear how much of this subsidence is permanent,” according to Glenn Groundwater Authority.

-While GGA is evaluating projects and longer-term options to enhance drought resiliency, the release specified that “immediate term solutions are being sought by Glenn County, cities, and local water providers.”
-The agency is planning for groundwater recharge and additional monitoring for land subsidence.
+GGA is evaluating long-term options to enhance drought resiliency.
+Nonetheless, Glenn County, cities, and local water providers need and are seeking “immediate term solutions”.
+The agency is planning for groundwater recharge.

-In addition to curtailing garden & lawn watering, local agricultural producers have also experienced significant cuts or cancellations of water allocations.
-“In many cases, annual crops have been fallowed or fewer acres planted while trees and other permanent crops are being irrigated sparingly,” read the GGA release.
+In addition to curtailing garden / lawn watering, local agricultural producers are experiencing significant cuts or cancellations of water allocations.
+“In many cases, annual crops have been fallowed or fewer acres planted.
+Trees and other permanent crops are being irrigated sparingly,” read the GGA release.

 “Agricultural water users are similarly encouraged to utilize best management practices, conserve water as much as possible, and minimize groundwater pumping.
 Coordinate with neighbors, when possible, to minimize possible well interference.”